-KY 2069 westbound, approaching KY 2069/Sublimity Loop Road/private drive (straight ahead) intersection. come to a stop before making a right turn onto northbound KY 2069, or a left turn onto southbound Sublimity Loop Road.
+S-13.
+KY 2069/Sublimity Loop Road Intersection: This is a four-way intersection-the eastbound leg is a private drive, the westbound leg is KY 2069, northbound leg is KY 2069/Sublimity Loop Road, and the southbound leg is Sublimity Loop Road.
+There is a business with a continuous pull-in parking area in the northwest quadrant of the intersection, abutting the private drive and accessible via KY 2069, only.
+Motorists westbound on KY 2069 are required to come to a stop before making a right turn onto northbound KY 2069, or a left turn onto southbound Sublimity Loop Road.
 The stop sign at the intersection's westbound approach is the only traffic control at this location.
 Both KY 2069 and Sublimity Loop Road are narrow and winding, rural roads that and traverse hilly terrain.
 This terrain restricts sight distance at the intersection, which has been noted to be as a high-accident location.
 It is recommended that stop signs be erected at the three unsigned legs of the intersection, and that "four-way-stop ahead" signs be placed along each roadway well in advance of the intersection.